YugantKachroo/Squadstack_Parking/README.md

 ```
 First set up g++ environment in the device by installing commands.
 For Linux the command is sudo apt install g++

 After setting up the g++ environment go in to the directory where the enitre source code is present is present.

 Now run the given below commands

 g++ *.cpp -o output
 ./output

+After completion of the above two mentioned commands, the output.txt file will contain the output generated for the given input file
 ```

 # Description